Load-Balanced Fractional Repetition Codes: Introduction

 \section{Introduction}

-In distributed storage, we would like to store a file across $n$ storage nodes, so that the system can be efficiently repaired from node failures without data loss.
+We would like to store a file in a distributed manner across n storage nodes (servers) with the following objective: in the event of the failure of some nodes, the system can be efficiently repaired without data loss.
 In this paper, we focus on two notions of ``efficient:" \em network bandwidth \em and \em disk access. \em That is, when a node (or a collection of nodes) fails, we would like to minimize the amount of data that is read and sent by surviving nodes in order to repair the system.
-We would also like to maintain the \emph{MDS property}, which is that any $k$ out of $n$ nodes in the system are sufficient to recover the entire file.
-In this work, we present \em load-balanced fractional repetition \em (\abbrnospace) codes, which are a strengthening of fractional repetition (FR) codes.
-FR codes are repetition-based schemes which admit minimal bandwidth and disk access, and which have been well-studied since they were introduced in 2010; see~\cite{el2010fractional, zhu2014low,park2016construction,zhu2014replication,yu2014irregular,zhu2015heterogeneity,silberstein2015optimal}.
+This problem has been well-studied in the area of regenerating codes, e.g.~\cite{dimakis2010network,rashmi2011optimal}.
+Fractional repetition (FR) codes are a special case of regenerating codes which have many desirable properties.
+In this work, we present \em load-balanced fractional repetition \em (\abbrnospace) codes, which are a strengthening of FR codes.